ivaoch/ivaochdoc/docs/ivac2/maps.md

 **MIL**: Military sectors

 **LSxx**: Airport specific maps, the format and the names of the maps are standard across all airports.

+If a text has been programmed for a specific map, you can display it using the "T" next to the map name.